 - If the show the Court that your spouse is avoiding personal service of citation

 The Third Step in the Divorce Process (Settling the Divorce Issues)

-After you have provided your spouse with legal notice of the divorce, the next step is to determine what the main issues are in the divorce.
+After you have provided your spouse with legal notice of the divorce, the next step is to determine the main issues in the divorce.
 As mentioned earlier, a Texas Divorce takes care of property, children, and marriage.

-In order to finalize divorce after the 60-day waiting period, it will be necessary for both spouses to sign a written agreement settling all divorce issues.
+To finalize divorce after the 60-day waiting period, it will be necessary for both spouses to sign a written agreement settling all divorce issues.

 This written agreement is called a Final Decree of Divorce.
 When Texas law is applied to the facts of your case will determine what must be included in your divorce decree.

-In a situation such as this the Final Decree will need to include how the parent will:
+In a situation such as this, the Final Decree will need to include how the parent will:

 - Allocate the parental rights and duties between the two parents,

 - Handle possession and access of the children, and